inforsix/inforsix/README.md

 - **Project Name:** Description of the project, what it does, and the technology stack used.
   [Live URL](https://ivalley.inforsix.com/)

-- **Project Name:** Description of the project, what it does, and the technology stack used.
+- **Fill Mart:** Description of the project, what it does, and the technology stack used.
   [Live URL](https://fillmart.inforsix.com/)

-- **Project Name:** Description of the project, what it does, and the technology stack used.
+- **Project Name:** Mr Tailor, a premier clothing shop known for its stylish and expertly tailored garments.
+Using WordPress, I crafted a sleek, user-friendly site that showcases their range of high-quality clothing and enhances the overall shopping experience.
   [Live URL](https://tailor.inforsix.com/)

 ## Our Values